 “Noo, no, no, no mud wrestling,” says Vince Wilson, laughing.
 “And it’s really not a competition between the two.
 It’s more of a collaboration.
 The term ‘versus’ is more for the comparison of the two.”

-Wilson (left) created Artist vs. Architect last year.
+Wilson (above) created Artist vs. Architect last year.
 He’s the owner of Precast Materials, Inc. which manufactures custom architectural products.
 He wanted to establish a charity auction that showcased the works of both artists and architects, side by side.
 For artists, Wilson sees the event as a new platform to display their work, and a new audience to see it.

 “For the architect,” he says, “it’s more of a creative assignment.
 You’ve got a lot of architects that are assigned little bits and pieces of a project where they’re never able to tap into their creativity.”